Robin Blom

 Dr. Robin Blom is a Professor in the School of Journalism and Strategic Communication and an affiliate faculty member in Ball State’s honors college.
 He also serves as the director of the Unified Research Lab (URL) to facilitate research projects in eye tracking, psycho-physiology, and user experience.

 Dr. Blom’s “The honors of the Nobel Peace Prize” course has been recognized by Partners in Peace, a collaboration between the Nobel Peace Center in Oslo, Norway, and the National Collegiate Honors Council (NCHC).
 Blom formally accepted this recognition on behalf of Ball State University in a ceremony with Jørgen Frydnes, chair of the Norwegian Nobel Committee.
+He also teaches courses about media theory and media analytics.

 Some of the other courses Dr. Blom has developed include: “Eyewitness misidentification and social injustice,” “Pseudoscience and conspiracy theories,” “Disney storytelling,” and “Disney culture and culture in Disney.”
 He also teaches courses about media theory, media analytics, and sociology of news.